Development of Grand Theft Auto V: Promotion

 Viral marketing strategies were used to promote the game.
 Visitors to the website of The Epsilon Program—a fictional religious cult within the Grand Theft Auto universe—were offered a chance to register for that group.
 After filling in an online membership form, the terms and conditions revealed that the site was a casting call for five people to appear in the game as members of the fictional cult.
 The official Grand Theft Auto V website was redesigned on 13 August 2013 to show a preview of activities and locales within the open world and an examination of the lead protagonists' stories.
 More information was released on the website on 24 August, 6 September, and 13 September.

 To spur pre-order sales, Rockstar collaborated with several retail outlets to provide special edition versions of the game.
 The "Special Edition" includes a unique case packaging, a game map and unlock codes for additional content in the single-player and multiplayer modes.
-The publisher collaborated with Sony to release a 500 GB PlayStation 3 console, which includes a copy of the game, a 30-day trial membership for the PlayStation Plus service and a set of Grand Theft Auto V-branded headphones.
+The publisher collaborated with Sony to release a 500 GB PlayStation 3 console, which includes a copy of the game, 30-day trial membership for the PlayStation Plus service, and set of Grand Theft Auto V-branded headphones.
 All game pre-orders granted the purchaser an access code for the in-game Atomic Blimp aircraft.
 GameStop held a promotional raffle with the chance to win a real-life Bravado Banshee sports car (the game's counterpart of the Dodge Viper).
 Rockstar collaborated with West Coast Customs to build the vehicle.

 Shortly after the game's release, the iFruit application was released for iOS devices.
-It lets players customise vehicles, create custom license plates and teach Franklin's dog Chop new tricks, which unlocks additional in-game abilities.
+It let players customise vehicles, create custom license plates and teach Franklin's dog Chop new tricks, which unlocked additional in-game abilities.
 Upon its launch, some users reported problems connecting to the application's servers; these problems were resolved with an update on 25 September 2013. iFruit was released for Android on 29 October, and for Windows Phone devices on 19 November.
 A PlayStation Vita port was released on 1 April 2014.
+Rockstar stopped supporting the application on 12 December 2022.